 What Is Qualified Business Income?

-Several factors determine whether your business qualifies for this tax deduction:
+Several factors determine whether you qualify for this tax deduction (details below):

 - First, you need to determine if your business type qualifies.

 - Then you have to know the amount of net income from that business for the year.
-Some business income isn’t included, as described below.
+Some business income isn’t included.

 Only pass-through businesses can take this deduction.
 In pass-through businesses, the income from the business is taxed on the owner’s personal tax return.
 Pass-through businesses are:

 S corporation shareholders can take the QBI on their personal tax returns, using the information on their Schedule K-1 provided by the S corporation.

 Corporations are not eligible for the QBI deduction, because the corporation’s income is taxed separately from that of the owner.
 S corporations and partnerships file an information tax return, with no tax being paid by the business.